Lancashire Constabulary Logo

 Our gender pay gap demonstrates that, whilst we’ve seen improvements in female representation in different ranks and roles, there is still plenty more to do.
 It also highlights the continuing need to identify the barriers that may prevent women from progressing throughout their careers and provide support to help them overcome these.

 Our strategy to reduce the gender pay gap will continue to focus on the key areas discussed in previous years: recruitment, progression, training and data analysis.
-Our Valuing Difference and Inclusion Board meets on a regular basis to discuss and progress workforce diversity initiatives and will continue to provide support to positive action and our coaching and mentoring schemes, in order to encourage a greater number of women both to join the organisation, and seek career progression.
+Our Culture & Inclusion Board meets on a quarterly basis to discuss and progress workforce diversity initiatives and will continue to provide support to positive action to encourage a greater number of women both to join the organisation and seek career progression.